All our breeding Shih Tzu adults are 5 to 7 lbs.

 Our puppy prices are never based on size or on projected size.

 Of course some shih tzu will be a pound or two under standard as well as a pound or two over standard.
 A 5 or 6 pound shih tzu is not "rare" or some kind of new breed.
-It is nothing more then a smaller shih tzu.

 A small shih tzu is not some new breed and it is not rare, it is just a small shih tzu.